TrueFiEng/Waffle/waffle-mock-contract/README.md

 ## Example

-Below example illustrates how Doppelganger can be used to test the very simple `AmIRichAlready` contract.
+The example below illustrates how `mock-contract` can be used to test the very simple `AmIRichAlready` contract.

 ```Solidity
 pragma solidity ^0.6.3;